Darkobsiah/JavaBasics/README.md

 # Java-Basics
-Here you can find of my exercises with Java.
+Here you can find some problems solved with Java.